seb1080/webOneBiteAtaTime/basics/JavaScript/Javascript_ES2015_ES6_with_WesBos.md

 ```

 ## Module_11 - Symbol

+Symbol is a built-in object whose constructor returns a symbol primitive — also called a Symbol value or just a Symbol — that's guaranteed to be unique.

 A symbol value may be used as an identifier, but symbol are not enumerable it is not possible to loop over them.
 Every symbol value returned from Symbol() is unique.